 August 2016: The Democratic National Committee Email Hack

-It was report that thousands of emails obtained from a hack on the Democratic National Committee (DNC) was recently posted on WikiLeaks.
-It was leaked a few days prior to the covention.
+It was reported that thousands of emails obtained from a hack on the Democratic National Committee (DNC) were recently posted on WikiLeaks.
+It was leaked a few days prior to the convention.
 However, it is believed that the hack began back in April when DNC leaders were notified by their technology team that they may have been hacked.
-Despite the notice, a staff member continues to sent emails on a suspected hacked email servers.
-Some of those emails inlcuded a new password to the website, and it was unencrypted.
+Despite the notice, a staff member continued to send emails on a suspected hacked email server.
+Some of those emails included a new password to the website, and it was unencrypted.

 DNC was not the only one hit by the hackers.
 A site believed to be connected to the hackers contained not only data dumps from several high level Democratic politicians, but also contained roughly 300 emails obtained from Republicans.

-It is believed that the hackers were abled to glean needed information through targeted spear phishing emails.
-The hackers were able to make convincing spear phishing emails by combing through social media, blogs, and other similar internet searches.
+It is believed that the hackers were able to glean needed information through targeted spear phishing emails.
+The hackers were able to make convincing spear phishing emails by combing through social media, blogs and other similar internet searches.

 For more details about the breach and steps that can be taken in order to prevent breaches such as this one, see the full Inspired eLearning Post.